 The document is comprised of several distinct sections.
 A prospectus detailing the history, roles, organizational structure and membership of the LACRPC follows the introduction.
-After the prospectus, the transportation planning process includes an overview of federal transportation legislation specifically ISTEA, TEA-21 SAFETEA-LU, MAP-21 and, the FAST ACT.
+After the prospectus, the transportation planning process includes an overview of federal transportation legislation specifically ISTEA, TEA-21 SAFETEA-LU, MAP-21, the FAST ACT and the Infrastructure Investment & Jobs Act (IIJA) sometimes referred to as the Bilateral Investment Law (BIL).
 The document proceeds to present LACRPC planning activities by the respective funding source and work element category.
 Work elements are arranged with regard to their respective category: Local Government Services (100 Series); Safety Services Planning (200 Series); Environmental Protection (300 Series); Community Development (400 Series); Developmental Controls (500 Series); and, Transportation Planning (600 Series).
 Following the work program summary, the document presents various informational tables outlining the rationale for funding, indirect cost rate/pools, and a summary of project budgets.
-The document concludes with an appendix containing resolutions attesting to comply with the transportation planning process and approving the FY 2022 UPWP; maps and graphics are provided for informational purposes.
+The document concludes with an appendix containing resolutions attesting to compliance with the transportation planning process and approving the FY 2024 UPWP.
+Maps and graphics are provided for informational purposes.

 The document should be viewed in its entirety.
-The document provides an overview of the agency, its membership, and representation by respective political subdivision, its organizational structure and, its funding sources.
+The document provides an overview of the agency, its membership, and representation by the respective political subdivision, its organizational structure and, its funding sources.
 The document is a required annual publication with programming structured by subcategory.
 However, annual work program elements and areas of emphasis evolve from year to year as needs in the community and/or funding streams change.